acuarica/mavends/README.md

 ## Build Maven Index

+Once the Nexus Index is downloaded, you need to run:

     ant mavenindex

 This builds the maven index database.
 From this database artifacts can be filtered using plain SQL.
 Refer to [sql/mavenindex.sql](sql/mavenindex.sql) for more details on the tables and views of the Maven Index DB.